7db9a/rust-eos-dev-env-starter/README.md

 docker build -t rust-eos-dev:latest .
-docker volume create --name=example-nodeos-data-volume docker volume create --name=example-keosd-data-volume docker-compose up
+docker volume create --name=example-nodeos-data-volume docker volume create --name=example-keosd-data-volume docker volume create --name=example-cargo-data-volume docker-compose up
 ```

+If you change the volume names (recommended if use this for multiple projects on your host machine), be sure to update the docker-compose.yml accordingly.

 Then from the top of your new project's directory: